tarantool/tarantool/doc/sphinx/book/administration.rst

                         Server signal handling
 =====================================================================

 The server is configured to shut down gracefully on SIGTERM and SIGINT (keyboard interrupt) or SIGHUP.
 SIGUSR1 can be used to save a snapshot.
 All other signals are blocked or ignored.
-The signals are processed in the main event loop.
+The signals are processed in the main thread event loop.
 Thus, if the control flow never reaches the event loop (thanks to a runaway stored procedure), the server stops responding to any signal, and can only be killed with SIGKILL (this signal can not be ignored).

 =====================================================================
-                        Utility ``tarantool``
+                        Using ``tarantool`` as a client
 =====================================================================

 .. program:: tarantool

-If ``tarantool`` is started without an initialization file, then there will be a prompt ("``tarantool>``") and it will be possible to enter requests.
-When used this way, ``tarantool`` is a client program as well as a server program.
+If ``tarantool`` is started without a Lua script to run, it automatically enters interactive mode.
+There will be a prompt ("``tarantool>``") and it will be possible to enter requests.
+When used this way, ``tarantool`` can be a client for a remote server.

 This section shows all legal syntax for the tarantool program, with short notes and examples.
 Other client programs may have similar options and request